 Books

 Welcome to the books section of my portfolio.
-Here, I list the books I have studied to expand my professional (data science) skills.
+Here, I list the books I have studied to expand my professional skills.

 Machine Learning Yearning